COURSES

 Joining Higher Years

-We only accept applicants for the first year.
-We do not accept applications for any other year, even if the student has completed their Arabic studies elsewhere.
+While we welcome applicants for the first year, unfortunately, we do not accept applications for other years—even if a student has completed Arabic studies elsewhere.

 Living Accommodation